johnsonjh/AIX5-IA64/README.md

 ## Overview

-* All packages extract to `./opt/freeware` and should be unpacked from the root (`/`) directory for installation.
+* All packages extract to '`./opt/freeware`' and may be unpacked from the root directory ('`/`') for installation.

-* Except where noted, libraries are built statically to avoid complex package interdependencies.
+* All packages are built statically to avoid complex package interdependencies, unless otherwise indicated.

 ## Notes

-* Care has been taken to retain interoperability with the installed system tools; users who prefer a GNU shell environment may safely add `/opt/freeware/bin` to the start of their `PATH`.
+* Care has been taken to retain interoperability with the installed system tools; users who prefer a GNU-style shell environment may safely add `/opt/freeware/bin` to the start of their `PATH`.

   * Some binaries have been renamed to avoid conflicts (*e.g.* `gmake`) when the packaged tool is incompatible with the system tool.

 * Installation of the `ncurses` package is always recommended; `ncurses` applications (*e.g.* `aclock`, `elvis`, `g`, *etc.*) will load terminal definitions at runtime.